fffaraz/mydistro/README.md

 ## Build output

-All artifacts are written to `output/` directory:
+All artifacts are written to the `output/` directory:

 | File | Description |
 |------|-------------|